 Other civilizations used arches and vaults, but Romans mastered their use.
-They figured out that arches could withstand a lot more weight than columns, which enabled them to build on a larger scale without relying on columns.
-Arches didn’t have to be semi-circular to work either, and Romans used them for practicality and esthetic effects.
+They figured out that arches could withstand more weight than columns, which enabled them to build on a larger scale without relying on columns.
+Arches didn’t have to be semi-circular to work either, and Romans used them for practicality and aesthetic effects.
 Arches also allowed them to create bridges that spanned great distances and over rivers and valleys.

 Domes are designed to cover large spaces with no internal supports.
 The Romans incorporated this feature into their design, creating spectacular large, open spaces.
 They included that design in bathhouses, temples, basilicas and other structures.
 One of the best-preserved Roman buildings and an outstanding example of Roman construction is the Pantheon in Rome.

 Roads weren’t a Roman invention, but the Romans took the concept and perfected it.
 They were the first to construct paved roads that connected all parts of the Empire.
 Roman road construction was superb, so much so that Roman roads are still in use today.
-The road infrastructure was so extensive it created the saying, “all roads lead to Rome.”
+The road infrastructure was so extensive that it created the saying, “all roads lead to Rome.”

 Many became national highways, while others were expanded and built over.
 Despite that, you can still find Roman roads with original cobbles intact.
 The Roman road network helped build transportation networks across Europe.
 We have also inherited many Roman features found along the ancient roads, including hotels, restaurants and rest stops.